 Our worship is explicitly Christian, taking as its aim and model the life of Jesus Christ, but we welcome the insights and leaders of other religions to broaden our thinking and bring us closer to God.
 There is no test of belief to worship with us; believers, questioning believers, and disbelievers are all welcome (since most of us are all three at once!).

-Most weeks, music is led by our 20-person vocal choir, with piano or our 3000-pipe Moller organ.
-We also have children’s choirs, a handbell choir, timpani, drum kit, and brass instruments that spice things up periodically.
+Most weeks, music is led by our large vocal choir, with piano or our 3000-pipe Moller organ.
+We also have a handbell choir, timpani, drum kit, and brass instruments that spice things up periodically.
 Most of our music comes from the Western European tradition of church music, but it’s not at all uncommon to hear Dixieland jazz, Brazilian drums, tunes from East Asia, or hymns from the global South.

 It is no small thing to give up an hour or more of one’s time to this experience, so each Sunday’s service is carefully planned, from prayers to music, silence to visuals to preaching.
 Our goal is to open ourselves wide to the whispering, powerful rush of the Holy Spirit so that none of us leaves quite the same as we were when we entered.

 Kids are welcome at all our worship services!
 See our Christian Formation page to learn more.